Tor Lundvall: Music

 Tor Lundvall's music has evolved over the years from early pop songs, to a more ambient sound, which he personally finds difficult to describe or categorize.

 "I suppose one could call it 'ghost ambient'!
 I approach my music in a visual way, starting with a very basic idea and slowly building on it.
 The tracks are essentially paintings with music and their titles usually reflect the contents.
 I have also gained a new respect for the piano over the past several years, which plays a major part in my recordings.
 Although I tend to use electronics and samplers, I always approach music in a natural, organic way.
 All samples are created at home, usually in the bedroom.
 I loathe patch presets and use them only rarely.
 In fact the process of recording is so complex, that the 'equipment used' section printed in my CD booklets is basically useless.

 I find that my recent recordings are becoming progressively more instrumental and ambient in nature, although the music still retains a strong sense of melody.
 As with my paintings, my music has always existed in a private world of its own."

+Lundvall's oeuvre was described in Amoeba Music's Music We Like series as "Misty blue and lilacs... with slow moving minor-key vocal and instrumental pieces dripping with smoky perplexity and shrouded mystery.
+Grey hazes on the wharf, the human mystique, regret of folly and wisps of moonlight waterfalls color this world."
+His personal all-time favourite albums include Peter Gabriel 3 (1980), The Return of the Durutti Column (1980), Orchestral Manoeuvres in the Dark's Architecture & Morality (1981), Harold Budd and Brian Eno's The Pearl (1984), and Slowdive's Pygmalion (1995).